omssma/regex_tutorial/gist-template.md

 # Regex Tutorial: Mathcing an Email

-This is a tutorial to describe different parts of a regular expression or regex.
-A regular expression is a sequence of characters that define a search pattern and when included in code or search algorithms, they can be used to find certain patterns of characters within a string.
+The porpose of this tutorial is to describe the different parts that make up a regeular expression.
+Also known as regex.
+Regex is a sequence of characters that define a search pattern and when included in code or search algorithms, they can be used to find certain patterns of characters within a string.
 They are also used to validate user inputs.

 ## Summary